OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 #### Static Analysis

-Check the original or decompiled source code for the presence of root detection, and verify that multiple root detection methods have been implemented.
+Check the original or decompiled source code for the presence of root detection mechanisms, and compare them against the following criteria:

+To qualify as "advanced", the scheme should not be easily bypassable using widely available tools such as RootCloak.
 Effective root detection should fulfill the following criteria:

 - Multiple detection methods are scattered throughout the app (as opposed to using only a single check);
 - The root detection mechanisms operate on multiple API layers (Java API, native functions, system calls);